SystemsApproach/private5g/software/scale.rst

 configuration, with all the components running in a single server (VM or physical machine).
-We now describe how to scale Aether to run on multiple servers, where we assume this cluster-based configuration throughout the rest of this Appendix.
+We now describe how to scale Aether to run on multiple servers, where we assume this cluster-based configuration throughout the rest of this guide.
 Before continuing, though, you need to remove the Quick Start configuration by typing:

 .. code-block::

-   root@host:/workdir# make aether-uninstall
+   $ make aether-uninstall

 There are two aspects of our deployment that scale independently.
 One is Aether proper: a Kubernetes cluster running the set of